Amarudinn/membit-hackathon/python-version/README.md

 ## 📄 License

-MIT License - Silakan digunakan dan dimodifikasi sesuai kebutuhan.
+MIT License - Feel free to use and modify as needed.

 ---